Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 S’mores makers let you easily create the classic camping treat in the comfort of home.
 These whimsical tools are fantastic for sleepovers, parties, or just brightening a rainy day — and many do it without sharp sticks.

-Every s’mores maker on the market warms marshmallows, but each one does it a little differently.
-There are a variety of heating sources, methods, and accessories to choose from when shopping for a s’mores maker.
-Which model would fit best with your current kitchen tools?
-Keep reading to learn more.
-When you’re ready to buy, check our recommendations for the best s’mores makers on the market.
+Every s’mores maker available warms marshmallows, but each one does it a little differently.
+There are a variety of heating sources, methods, and accessories to choose from when looking for a s’mores maker.

 Without a warm, melty marshmallow, a s’more is nothing but cold, brittle ingredients.
 It’s the melty mallow that brings them together.
 How you warm your marshmallow, though, is up to you.